 Syntax Description seconds Number of seconds to set the hello-time delay timer for all the instances on the switch.
 The range is from 1 to 10 seconds.

 Command Default 2 seconds

 Command Modes Global configuration m ode

 Command History Release Modification

-4.0(0)N1(1a) This command was introduced.
+6.0(2)N1(1) This command we introduced.

-Usage Guidelines If you do not specify the hello-time value, the value is calculated from the network diameter.
+Usage Guidelines If you do not specify th e hello-time value, the value is calculated from the network diameter.

-Examples - w to set the hello-time delay timer: hing-tree mst hello-time 3
+Examples This example shows how to set the hello-time delay timer: switch(config)# spanning-tree mst hello-time 3

 Related Commands Command Description

 show spanning-tree mst Displays the information about the MST protocol.